 So, improving the payment collection process to capture more payments from patients (and sooner) is important to the success of any practice.
 The question is, how can you increase your collection rate and shorten the delay between payment collection and the provision of care?

 While many clinics opt to use payment collection services to remind delinquent payees of their debt, a better alternative may be to use point of service collections in healthcare.
-What is point of service collection?
+What is the point of service collection?
 More importantly, how can you enable collections at the point of care?

 What is Point of Service Collection?